 - Curse Escape Clause: Lupin has Fujiko "gift" the ruby to him, hoping the curse will pass to him and leave her alone.

-- Dub Name Change: A minor, probably accidental example; the English dub pronounces Fujiko's last name as the one-syllable "Mine", as in what you dig diamonds out of, instead of the proper "Mee-nay."
-Later episodes in the series get it right, though.
+- Dub Name Change: A minor, probably accidental example; the English dub pronounces Fujiko's last name as the one-syllable "Mine", as in what you dig diamonds out of, instead of the proper "Mee-nay".
+Later episodes in the series (and earlier ones) get it right, though.

 - Femme Fatale: Fujiko uses seduction to try and con Heath out of his dazzling ruby.

 - Foreign Queasine: The jiruto Goemon makes to try and cure Fujiko.
 It's a broth made from pregnant earthworms.